Easy Ways to Get a Smarter Kitchen

 Today's tech-driven kitchens do more than make cooking easier; they've become state-of-the-art hubs for the home.
 And it's not the stylish cabinetry, flooring, countertops, or paint colors that are responsible for the transformation.
 The products that claim most of the credit are those connected to electricity or run by batteries that can claim most of the credit.
 As you plan your renovation or brand-new kitchen, pay attention to these top smart features.

 For innovative features that offer assistance even when the power is out, look for faucets, lighting, and small appliances that operate on batteries to free you from the tyranny of outlets and the unsightliness of cords—a current focus of kitchen designers.
-Consider choosing new Duracell Optimum alkaline AA and AAA batteries for long-lasting power.
+Consider choosing new Duracell Optimum alkaline batteries for long-lasting power.
 Make sure you store any batteries in a dry place at room temperature without the contacts touching.

 Wireless task lights illuminate work zones without relying on unattractive power cords.
 Some systems are easy to install with a self-adhesive base or screws, making them perfect for mounting under kitchen cabinets.
 Keep an eye for those that turn off automatically after 30 minutes, which helps extend battery life.
 Battery-powered pendant lights and wall sconces let you put the light where you need it without worrying about hiring an electrician.